 Children’s homes, 21st century

-Children who live in residential homes in the 21st century continue to do everyday things like go to school and play sports.
+Children who live in residential homes in the 21st century continue to do everyday things like go to school and play sport.

 In 2018 Oranga Tamariki – Ministry for Children ran four care and protection residences for children aged 12 to 16 needing short-term care and protection while arrangements were made for them to receive care in a family home.
-Oranga Tamariki also ran four youth justice facilities for young people aged 14 to 16 who have been charged with an offence, are on remand, or have been sentenced to a youth justice residence by the Youth Court.
+Oranga Tamariki also ran four youth justice facilities for young people aged 14 to 16 who had been charged with an offence, were on remand, or had been sentenced to a youth justice residence by the Youth Court.

 A few charitable residential homes provide short-term for children in need of care and protection or when families are experiencing stress.
 The Hohepa Trust in Hawke's Bay offers family-style care and schooling for children with intellectual disabilities.

 Foster care and family homes